farmera/sare_grant/how_plants_see.md

 camera is multi-spectral, sensing light in the red, green and blue parts of the spectrum.
 Consumer cameras as a rule do not capture light outside of the familiar RGB range.
 Or do they?
-In fact any standard Canon Powershot (the kind you can find on Ebay for $100) in fact __does__ capture NIR light but this capacity has been concealed by the manufacturer (to reinstate it just remove a filter).
-Suffice it to say that mass production of digital sensors provides them with a very high degree of often unrealized sophistication.
+In fact any standard Canon Powershot (the kind you can find on Ebay for $100) in fact __does__ capture NIR light but this capacity has been concealed by the manufacturer (to reinstate it just remove the filter).
+Suffice it to say that mass production provides digital sensors with a very high degree of often unrealized sophistication.

 While consumer cameras can be 'hacked' such that they absorb both visible and NIR light, a problem in doing this is